 STRUCTURAL CONTROL SYSTEMS

 In recent years, considerable attention has been paid to research and development of structural control devices, with particular emphasis on alleviation of wind and seismic response of buildings and bridges.
 In both areas, serious efforts have been undertaken in the last two decades to develop the structural control concept into a workable technology.
-Full-scale implementation of active control systems have been accomplished in several structures, mainly in Japan; however, cost effectiveness and reliability considerations have limited their wide spread acceptance.
-Because of their mechanical simplicity, low power requirements, and large, controllable force capacity, semi-active systems provide an attractive alternative to active and hybrid control systems for structural vibration reduction.
+Full-scale implementation of active control systems have been accomplished in several structures, however, cost effectiveness and reliability considerations have limited their wide spread acceptance.
+Figure below shows the passive system mechanism when install in a structure.